-If you're a resident of Washington and leave behind more than $2,193,000 (for deaths occurring in 2023), your estate might have to pay Washington estate tax.
-The Washington estate tax is separate from the federal estate tax, which is imposed on estates worth more than $12.92 million (for deaths in 2023).
-So even if your estate isn't large enough to owe federal estate tax, it might still owe Washington estate tax.
+The Washington estate tax is separate from the federal estate tax, which is imposed on estates worth more than $13.99 million for deaths in 2025 ($15 million for deaths in 2026).
+So, even if your estate isn't large enough to owe federal estate tax, it might still owe Washington estate tax.

 But it's not just state residents who might owe Washington estate tax.
 If you're a nonresident but own real estate or other tangible assets (a boat or plane, for example) located in Washington, your estate might also need to file a Washington estate tax return.

-If you're a resident of Washington state when you die, the personal representative or executor of your estate must file the Washington estate tax return if your "gross estate" adds up to more than $2,193,000 (this is the exemption amount for deaths occurring in 2018-2023).
-Smaller estates won't have to file a return.
-The gross estate will include just about all of the property you leave behind at death, such as:
+If you're a resident of Washington state when you die, the personal representative or executor of your estate must file the Washington estate tax return if your "gross estate" adds up to more than the exclusion amount.
+The exclusion is $2.193 million for deaths occurring in July 2018 through June 2025 and $3 million for deaths between July 1 and December 31, 2025.
+The exclusion will increase in 2026 and each subsequent year to match inflation.
+Estates with values less than the exclusion amount don't have to file a return.
+(Wash.
+Rev. Code §§ 83.100.020, 83.100.050 (2025); 2025 Wa.
+SB 5813 (2025).)

 Co-owned property.
 If you own assets with someone else, generally only your share will be included in your estate.
 In other words, if you and your spouse own your house, half of its value would be included in your estate.

 Nonprobate assets.
 Notably, your gross estate also includes non-probate assets.
-For example, the property you hold in a revocable living trust avoids probate, but it does not avoid estate taxes, and is counted in your gross estate.
+For example, the property you hold in a revocable living trust avoids probate, but it does not avoid estate taxes and is counted in your gross estate.

 It's your executor's duty to file any estate tax returns that are required.
 If your estate doesn't go through probate—meaning no executor is appointed by the probate court—then the people who inherit your property, or the trustee of your living trust, are responsible for filing the return.

 If your estate owes estate tax, how much will it actually owe?
-In Washington, the first $2.193 million of the taxable estate is not taxed.
-On the portion that exceeds $2.193 million, the estate tax rate ranges from 10% to 20%.
+In Washington, the first $3 million ($2.193 million for deaths before July 1, 2025) of the taxable estate is not taxed.
+On the portion that exceeds the exclusion amount, the estate tax rate ranges from 10% to 20% for deaths before July 1, 2025, and from 10% to 35% for deaths on or after July 1, 2025.
 (Compare these rates to the current federal estate tax rate of 40%.)
 To calculate the exact amount of tax owed, see Table W, Computation of Washington estate tax.
+(Wash.
+Rev. Code § 83.100.040 (2025); 2025 Wa.
+SB 5813 (2025).)

 If a Washington state estate tax return is required, your executor will have to either file it nine months after the date of death or apply for an extension of six months.
 An extension gives your executor more time to file the completed return, but estimated tax must still be paid by the original due date.
 If payment is late, penalties and interest accrue on the unpaid amount.
 If your estate includes a small business, the estate tax can be paid in installments.